doanvalerie/doanvalerie/README.md

 Hi there, I'm Valerie!

-A full-stack developer who loves learning, building, and figuring things out.
-Former software engineering intern at GitHub and ServiceNow ✨🌿
+A full-stack developer who loves building and figuring things out.
+Currently an Engineer @ Abridge AI ✨🌿